-If, after an instructor reports a final grade, an error in calculation or reporting is discovered, the instructor may ask the dean for academic support for permission to change the grade.
+If, after an instructor reports a final grade, an error in calculation or reporting is discovered, the instructor may ask an associate provost for permission to change the grade.
 Such changes must be requested before the end of the fourth week of the following semester.
 Changes after the fourth week can be made only through petition to the Academic Standards Committee.